schrockwell/dx-grid/README.md

 # DX::Grid

 The `DX::Grid` module provides methods for converting between lat/long coordinate pairs and amateur radio Maidenhead grid locators.
-It can also validate grid coordinators.
+It can also validate the format of a grid string.

 The supported grid formats are 4-character (e.g. `FN22`) and 6-character (e.g. `FN32ab`).

+The range of grids is from `AA00aa` to `RR99xx`.

+You can learn more about grid squares from [the ARRL](http://www.arrl.org/grid-squares).

 ## Installation